FFXIVITA/XIVITA-Tooltips/README.md

 [![Open Issues](https://img.shields.io/github/issues/nonowazu/vue-xivtooltips)](https://github.com/nonowazu/vue-xivtooltips/issues)
 [![Licence](https://img.shields.io/github/license/nonowazu/vue-xivtooltips)](https://github.com/nonowazu/vue-xivtooltips/blob/master/LICENSE)

-# Vue-XIVTooltips
+# Tooltips

 ## Introduction

-Vue-XIVTooltips is a project with the goal of providing a concise and straigthforward way of visualizing data from [XIVAPI](https://xivapi.com/) as easily readable tooltips that are modeled after the in-game tooltips of Final Fantasy XIV.
+XIVTooltips is a project with the goal of providing a concise and straigthforward way of visualizing data from [XIVAPI](https://xivapi.com/) as easily readable tooltips that are modeled after the in-game tooltips of Final Fantasy XIV.
 It's built on the foundations of [Vue](https://vuejs.org/) and [Vuex](https://vuex.vuejs.org/) and can be used to provide tooltips for a website in html.

 ## Installation